Your Hunter College ID Card is Your OneCard

 A public library may have the textbook you are looking for.

-If you need help with finding textbooks, visit the Reference Desk on Floor 3 of the Main Library, or Ask-A-Librarian.
+If you need help with finding textbooks, visit the Welcome Desk on Floor 3 of the Cooperman Library, or Ask-A-Librarian.

 Each library operates on a different schedule, so be sure to check the hours page for information specific to the library of interest.